-2. Identify an Appropriate Revenue Model
+2. Identify An Appropriate Revenue Model

 Freemium models are popular for marketplaces with layered offerings or services.
 They give away a light version of their product for free but charge for premium services.
-Some stock photo sites do this by offering by giving away certain photos for free but offering users access to a larger collection if they’re willing to pay.
+Some stock photo sites do this by giving away certain photos for free but offering users access to a larger collection if they’re willing to pay.

 Businesses that use this model charge sellers a listing fee to post items on their online marketplace platform.
 This often happens with higher-priced items like cars or houses, especially when the marketplace itself doesn’t get involved with the sale.
-Check out the site Autotrader for a great example of this business model.

-3. Develop a Plan to Bring Sellers Into Your Online Marketplace
+3. Develop A Plan To Bring Sellers Into Your Online Marketplace

 It’s not easy to convince sellers to join a new marketplace.
 There has to be something that draws them in.